Frequently Asked Questions

 I have logged into LabArchives but I don't see anything.

 There might be different reasons for this:

 - You are using the US website instead of the UK website.
 Make sure you are logging in uk‑mynotebook.labarchives.com (if you are in www.mynotebook.labarchives.com, then you are in the US version of the website).

 - You signed up for a LabArchives account directly through website instead of following the link in the email.
 You should have received an email from LabArchives after your account was set up.
 Please follow the link to activate your account.
 If you haven’t receive the email (check also the Spam folder), contact the ROAR team (firstname.lastname@example.org) and we will create the account for you.

-- Two different forms of the email address are used to create the account and to access it.
-Please, use the same form of email address to access the account as was used to create your account (commonly, this is the email address you provided to create the account in the first instance).
+- Two different forms of your email address are used to create the account and to access it.
+Please use the same form of email address to access the account as was used to create your account (commonly, this is the email address you provided to create the account in the first instance).

 When are you going to repeat workshop X?